Benkoff/Advanced-Gradle-Fundamentals-for-Java-JVM/README.md

 <li>Learn how to deal with large multi module builds</li>
 </ul>
 <h2 id="prerequisites">Prerequisites</h2>
 <p>This course assumes a good understanding of the Java language and working experience with Gradle and Groovy.
-If you are not experienced with Gradle or Groovy you should attend the <a href="/training/intro-to-gradle">Introduction to Gradle training class</a>.</p>
+If you are not experienced with Gradle or Groovy you should attend the Introduction to Gradle training class.</p>
 <h2 id="audience">Audience</h2>
 <p>Experienced Gradle users are encouraged to attend the Advanced Gradle Fundamentals training.</p>